hendrixgg/yt-videos-app/README.md

 # Viewing the Web App
-Click one of the links below to access the application.
+Click one of the links below to access the web application.

 site hosted with netlify: https://frabjous-lamington-fbc18a.netlify.app/